Travel Guide To Ladakh.

 Where is Leh-Ladakh located in India?

-Ladakh is a Union territory located in North India which constitutes a larger part of Kashmir region.
+Ladakh is a Union territory located in North India which constitutes a larger part of the Kashmir region.
 It is the highest plateau in India.
 Ladakh is located at a very high altitude.
-Its capital, Leh, is at 3,500 meters above sea level, and has many peaks reaching over 6,000 meters.
-Surrounded by the high Himalayan Mountains, Ladakh falls in the trans-himalayan region, making it a high altitude cold desert and one of the most remote and sparsely populated regions of India.
+Its capital, Leh, is at 3,500 meters above sea level and has many peaks reaching over 6,000 meters.
+Surrounded by the high Himalayan Mountains, Ladakh falls in the trans-Himalayan region, making it a high-altitude cold desert and one of the most remote and sparsely populated regions of India.

 Ladakh extends far beyond Leh.
 It has two districts – Leh and Kargil.
 Some parts of Ladakh are so remote that they are accessible only by trek; a large part of it is high altitude Himalayan region and beyond civilian access.

 Being the capital as well as the landing point for all tourists arriving by air, Leh town has the maximum tourist facilities.
 While enjoying these comforts, it’s important to take concern that Ladakh is a high-altitude cold desert.
 Natural resources, like water and air, are of great value.
 Wastage of anything here is a sacrilege.

 How to reach Ladakh?

 The easiest and the quickest way to reach Ladakh is to take a flight to Leh.
 The other option is by road via Manali or Srinagar.